popcron/sheets/README.md

 ```

 ## Authorization
 Two ways to authorize are implemented.
-Using OAuth client id and client secret, or using a provided key from the Google Developer Console.
+Using OAuth client ID and client secret, or using a provided key from the [Google Developer Console](https://console.developers.google.com/apis/credentials).

 <details>
     <summary>Using keys</summary>